intri-in/manage-my-damn-life-nextjs/README.md

 This client has been tested with Nextcloud and Baikal.

+As of now, it only supports basic authentication, and not OAUTH for CalDAV authentication.

 ## Getting Started

 To get started, you can checkout full documentation [here](https://manage-my-damn-life-nextjs.readthedocs.io/en/latest/install/).